sbauer/sbauer/README.md

 ### Hi there!

-My name is Shane and I'm an engineer on the GitHub Repos team at GitHub.
+My name is Shane and I'm an Engineering Manager on the GitHub Repos team at GitHub.